-The University experienced a decrease in enrollment of 8.23% during fiscal years 2017 and 2018 but had an approximate increase in tuition and fees of 5.0%.
-This resulted in a decrease in tuition, fees, housing, and food service revenues of approximately \$1,895,000 from fiscal year 2017.
+The University experienced enrollment decreases of 4.69% and 8.23% during fiscal years 2019 and 2018 but had an approximate increase in tuition and fees of between 3.1% and 3.5%.
+This resulted in a decrease in tuition, fees, housing, and food service revenues remaining relatively flat for fiscal year 2019.

-Operating expenses increased by \$2,096,000 due mainly to increases in both supplies and materials of \$1,127,000 and other operating expenses of \$1,052,000.
-The increases in these areas was due to items purchased for the new residence hall that did not meet the University's capitalization threshold.
+Operating expenses decreased by \$1,000,000 due mainly to decreases in both supplies and materials of \$500,000 and other operating expenses of \$2,300,000.
+Compensation did increase and this was due to a salary increase that was given to faculty and staff.
+This was the first salary increase that faculty and staff have had since fiscal year 2015.